 Lifestyle modifications, such as diet and exercise, are a great way to fight COPD symptoms, but sometimes, more is needed.
-That’s why some people are considering stem cell therapy.
-Instead of focusing only on disease symptoms, stem cell therapy may affect disease progression, thereby improving quality of life.
+That’s why some people are considering cellular therapy.
+Instead of focusing only on disease symptoms, cellular therapy may affect disease progression, thereby improving quality of life.

 If you or someone you know is battling COPD or other chronic lung disease such as pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Institute.
-For more information on stem cell therapy, please contact us or call (800) 729-3065.
+For more information on cellular therapy, please contact us or call (800) 729-3065.